shwinshaker/starter-academic/content/publication/dataProfile/index.md

 ---
-title: "Data Profiling for Adversarial Training: On the Ruin of Problematic Data"
+title: "Data Quality Matters For Adversarial Training: An Empirical Study"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here